-As you answer these questions with regard to the different market segments you have defined, you will confirm which goognests are most likely to be good tougsts for your product(s).
-These goognests become your tougst market, the skie segments are most likely to be good targets for your product(s).
+As you answer these questions with regard to the different market segments you have defined, you will confirm which segments are most likely to be good targets for your product(s).
 These segments become your target market-the object of your targeting strategy, marketing mix, and marketing activities.